CfA-Library/Cite_Astro_Software/Guidelines.md

 # Guidelines

-This document attempts to list the code properties we recommend authors and referees can check for, to give admitted codes some uniformity in quality etc.
+This document attempts to list the code properties we recommend authors and referees can check for, to give admitted codes (works?) some uniformity in quality etc.

+There are details in here which are not meant for the associated paper, but for the actual code and what it takes to get results.

-## Major/Main algorithm description
+##  Algorithm

+The algorithm needs to be clearly described in the paper, and ideally in the code as well.
+A good compromise is that the paper *source code* is part of the code repo.

-## Test results
+## Tests

+Regression or Baseline test: create a test where one (or more) number(s) that is produced gives a result that was obtained before.

+If a code takes a long long time to run, there should be an option to create a smaller sized test, that one can check computationally, although it may not have any astrophysical value.

-## How to get the software
+## Obtaining the software

+There should be a clear way how to obtain the source code.

+Plenty of common examples are in use: wget, curl, http, ftp, git, hg, rsync, to name a few.

+## Installation

+Usually installation requires the user to pick or automatically detect the computing environment, such that code can be properly compiled (if need be).
+The most common ones are *autoconf* and *cmake*, and in the case of python the *setuptools* (using the common setup.py file).
+Examples have been seen where a hand-crafted configure.py script was written that emulated the autoconf (bash) version.
+That's quite acceptable too, but remains to be seen how well this works into the future.

+If the code has dependencies, list those (e.g. pgplot, wcslib).
+Would be nice to list examples how those packages are installed in a few common operating systems, e.g.

+	     brew install pgplot  ... (check)
+	     apt install pgplot5 wcslib-dev
+	     yum install pgplot wcslib-devel  (check)

 ## Basic User Manual examples and where to get full docs

 ## Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing X?

+## Publishing

+To ensure proper publishing, referencing a URL in the text or a footnote is not sufficient.
+ADS recommends a DOI (e.g. via Zenodo) and/or registring via ASCL.

+We also recommend you add your own preferred bibtex entry in a small file in the root directory of your code.
+ASCL will also publish this, but best is to keep this as close to the code as possible.
+The *codemeta* project may in the end have the vehicle to contain such metadata.

-## More Advanced?
+## More Advanced or Optional?

 Could there be advanced properties of code submission that are nice to have, but we absolutely don't care about?
+Here is a grab bag of such items, some of which we may want to promote to the *required*

 ### Code coverage